pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 toc = true
 +++

+## Why should you use the nasm preprocessor ?

 Writing assembly is a tedious work.

 Some of my greatest issues with assembly language programming are